draskell/flask_papermill/README.md

 # flask_papermill

-Flask server to do papermill jobs.
+Experimentation with a Flask server to do papermill jobs.
 This app will act like a blog to allow users to add jupyter notebooks and provide functionality to run them with papermill.

 # Environment Variables: